ArthurFerreiraRodrigues/gpt-engineer/README.md

 **Setup**

-With an api key that has GPT4 access run:
+With an api key that has GPT4 access run on a terminal:

 - `export OPENAI_API_KEY=[your api key]`